-Roami

-pendixA Clossely Appliances - The general term used to describe all firefighting vehicles, including the standard fire engine or pumping appliance (see pumping appliances). utomatic fire alarm (AFA) An emergency call automatically generated by remote monitoring equipment in non-domestic premises.
-Community safety The range of activities undertaken by the fire service, often in conjunction with partner agencies, to reduce harm to the public.
-Day-crewed A fire station that is crewed by wholetime firefighters in daytime hours and reverts to on-call status at night.
-Fire Safety Order (FSO) The fire safety legislation which the Authority has a duty to enforce.
+Appliances The general term used to describe all firefighting vehicles, including the standard fire engine or pumping appliance (see pumping appliances).

+Automatic fire alarm

+An emergency call automatically generated by remote monitoring equipment in non-domestic reduce harm to the public.

+(AFA) premises.

+Community safety The range of activities undertaken by the fire service, often in conjunction with partner agencies, to night.

+Day-crewed A fire station that is crewed by wholetime firefighters in daytime hours and reverts to on-call status at

+Fire Safety Order (FSO)

+The fire safety legislation which the Authority has a duty to enforce.

 Safe and Well visit Visits by firefighters or other trained staff, often including free smoke alarm fitting and other home safety and wellbeing advice.
 They can be arranged on request, by referral from other agencies or via door-to-door contact.

 Primary fire Fires in buildings, vehicles and outdoor structures, or any fire involving casualties, rescues, or fires attended by five or more appliances.

 Pumping appliance A fire appliance with the capacity to pump water for firefighting.

 On-call duty system Firefighters recruited to be available on-call close to their local fire station for a certain minimum number of hours per week, plus regular training.
 They carry an alerter to call them to the fire station when an incident happens in their area.
 They are paid a retainer plus a call-out fee for incidents attended.
 The on-call service is more widely used in rural areas.
-Many have other full time employment or a life style that enables them to commit a certain number of hours per week to be on-call. ng pumps (or appliances) Roaming pumps use wholetime firefighters to cover on-call areas when the on-call fire engine is not available.
-Secondary fire The majority of outdoor fires, including grassland and refuse fires, unless they involve casualties or rescues, property loss or four or more appliances attend.
-Similar services A group of 11 fire and rescue services, similar in size and make up.
+Many have other full time employment or a life style that enables them to commit a certain number of hours per week to be oncall.

+Roaming pumps (or appliances) Roaming pumps use wholetime firefighters to cover on-call areas when the on-call fire engine is not available.

+Secondary fire The majority of outdoor fires, including grassland and refuse fires, unless they involve casualties or rescues, property loss or four or less appliances attend.

+Similar services

+Wholetime

+A group of 11 fire and rescue services, similar in size and make up.
 Our family group is Bedfordshire and Luton, Berkshire, Buckinghamshire, Cambridgeshire, Durham, East Sussex, Norfolk, Northamptonshire, Oxfordshire, Suffolk and West Sussex.
-Wholetime Full-time firefighters.
+Full-time firefighters.

-Appendix B - Resilience
+Appendix B

+Resilience